-We’d been into Mar Menor on our way into the Med in 2014 and remembered a radio call was given 5 minutes before the opening time.
+We’d been into Mar Menor on our way into the Med in 2014.
+We remembered a radio call was given 5 minutes before the opening time.
 We picked up the anchor and waited in the entrance channel for the call, but nothing came.
 So, we called up the marina to see what was happening.
-“The bridge is closed”, we were told, “they are working on repairing it.”
-They couldn’t tell us whether it would be fixed that day but we decided to hang on and hope it would be repaired for the 6pm opening, so anchored again.
+They told us “The bridge is closed, they are working on repairing it.”
+But they couldn’t tell us whether it would be fixed that day.
+So, we decided to hang on and hope it would be repaired for the 6 pm opening, so anchored again.

-Just before 6pm we were back in the entrance channel when we saw a RIB coming out to us.
-They told us the bridge was still broken and would be at least four days to repair.
+Just before 6 pm we were back in the entrance channel when we saw a RIB coming out to us.
+They informed us the bridge was still broken and it would take at least four days to repair it.
 With the sun dropping rapidly in the sky, we didn’t have much time to decide our next steps.
-The wind was due to increase from the north east that night, so the anchorage off Mar Menor would become uncomfortable, making our best option to run around Cabo de Palos and anchor off the harbour there.
+The wind was due to increase from the northeast that night, so the anchorage off Mar Menor would become uncomfortable, making our best option to run around Cabo de Palos and anchor off the harbour there.

 As we rounded the cape, a shoal of flying fish skimmed the water ahead of us.
 It looked magical in the golden light of the setting sun.
 Around the corner, we inched into a small bay between jaggedy rocks and dropped the anchor.
-It held well and the engine was silenced just as the sun disappeared behind the hills.
+It held well.
+We silenced the engine just as the sun disappeared behind the hills.

 Our plans now needed to change and we would go into the marina a week earlier than intended.
 But we thanked our lucky stars that at least we were on the outside when the bridge broke, rather than inside, especially as the repairs took over a week.

 Last Anchorage of the Season – Cala Cortina